Welcome

 Key Term: Recording (of Deed)

-The act of filing a deed in the public land records to provide notice of the transfer to third parties.
+The act of placing a deed in the public land records, creating constructive notice to third parties of the transfer.

 Key Term: Escrow